csswizardry/csswizardry.github.com/_posts/2012-02-29-pragmatic-practical-font-sizing-in-css.md

 ### Preset font sizes

 Like colour palettes are, font sizes should be strict, predefined and intentional.
-From both a code and design point of view, you shouldn’t deviate from your scale—you shouldn’t really ever need to and doing so will just make code harder to work with.
+From both a code and design point of view, you shouldn’t deviate from your scale — you shouldn’t really ever need to and doing so will just make code harder to work with.

 Presetting your font sizes is pretty easy; typically you might have requirements for: